 I recently had a client request that I replace the stock GH3 action in her Yamaha CVP-305 with a Yamaha Natural Wood action, and so I had an opportunity to do some experimenting.
 I replaced the basic GH3 keybed in her piano with a GH3-NW keybed, which has noticeably better (and lighter) touch.
-She’s been extremely pleased with it even since!
+She’s been extremely pleased with it ever since!

 If you have a 2-sensor Yamaha action, you cannot swap a 3-sensor GH3 action in its place.
 It’s important to note that although the GH3 actions seem to be substitutable with one another, the GHD and GHS actions are not compatible.